suffolklibraries/lgc/content/collections/events/pavilion-performers-14-08.md

   [info@firstlightlowestoft.com](mailto:info@firstlightlowestoft.com)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1721906491
+updated_at: 1721906682
 duplicated_from: c6f8e622-46e4-4201-9160-0dc152a6aa40
 featured_image: offthepressimages/new_resized_images/Music_singing.png
 ---
-Join Heidi Marie at East Point Pavilion for free live music!
+Pavilion Performers Open Sessions is a new monthly opportunity for local musicians to perform and connect.